Kyagara/rt/README.md

 `YouTube`:

+The feed uses YouTube's rss feed to retrieve videos to avoid rate limits, this sadly does not contain video duration.

 Using the excellent [RustyPipe](https://crates.io/crates/rustypipe) library to interact with YouTube, its recommended to install [rustypipe-botguard](https://crates.io/crates/rustypipe-botguard) to use a YouTube player instead of the embedded one.

 ```bash
 cargo install rustypipe-botguard
 ```

-The feed uses YouTube's rss feed to retrieve videos to avoid rate limits, this sadly does not contain video duration.

 The watch page will try to use RustyPipe to retrieve a YouTube player, if it fails, it will use Vidstack's YouTube [provider](https://vidstack.io/docs/player/api/providers/youtube/) to play videos via embeds, this fallback has the drawbacks of not being able to play videos that disallows embedding and not being able to select a video quality.
-You can also switch between them.
+You have the option to switch between them in the Watch page.

+The player currently doesn't show the quality selection correctly, as there are multiple codecs for the same quality, which will show duplicates.

 `Twitch`:

-The player uses a custom [hls.js](https://github.com/video-dev/hls.js/) loader that communicates with the backend to modify the streams m3u8 manifests, this is what allows for ad blocking as the backend can detect ads and switch to a backup stream until ads are over, this was inspired on [TwitchAdSolutions](https://github.com/pixeltris/TwitchAdSolutions) method of switching streams.
+The player uses a custom [hls.js](https://github.com/video-dev/hls.js/) loader that communicates with the backend to retrieve and modify the m3u8 manifests, this is what allows for ad blocking as the backend can detect ads and switch to a backup stream until ads are over, this was inspired by [TwitchAdSolutions](https://github.com/pixeltris/TwitchAdSolutions) method of switching streams.

-The backend uses queries from the Twitch API to retrieve user data and stream playback.
+The backend uses GQL queries from the internal Twitch API to retrieve user data and stream playback.

 ## TODO